Qatari soft power: Overview

 Qatar is a sovereign state on the north eastern coast of the Arabian peninsula.
 It has been ruled as an absolute monarchy since gaining independence in 1971, and since the 1980s it has seen a drive towards modernisation and integration, with large infrastructure projects.
 These are funded by fossil fuel revenues, as the state has one of the highest GDPs in the world, following discovery of offshore oil and gas fields in the 1960s.
 This has led to three drivers of Qatari foreign policy, as identified by academics.
 Firstly, Qatar is seeking to enhance its global presence to increase its security in the region.
 Secondly it is developing tourism, and thirdly it has undertaken a pursuit of international soft power, seeking to become a mediator in the region.

 Qatar's political influence is partly due to its relationships with various nations and groups.
 Al Udeid Air Base, hosting the US Central Command, is a key element of Qatar's strategic partnerships.
 Despite its ties with the West, Qatar also maintains relations with Iran, the Taliban, Al Qaeda, Hamas, and the Muslim Brotherhood, positioning itself as a mediator in regional conflicts.

 In 2017 the Qatar diplomatic crisis saw the rapid deterioration of ties between Qatar and the Arab League.
 A blockade ensued led by a coalition of states headed by Saudi Arabia.
 They cited Qatar's alleged support for terrorism as the main reason for their actions, claiming Qatar had violated a 2014 agreement with the members of the Gulf Cooperation Council (GCC), of which Qatar is a member.
-Evidence emerged that the crisis had been orchestrated by the United Arabb Emirates (UAE), and the blockade was lifted in 2021.
+Evidence emerged that the crisis had been orchestrated by the United Arab Emirates (UAE), and the blockade was lifted in 2021.
 Against this backdrop, Qatar sought to nest its power relationships and further develop a strategy of soft power.

 The 2022 FIFA World Cup in Qatar was accused of being "sportswashing," using sports events to improve a country's image.
 Qatar faced criticism for its alleged mistreatment of migrant workers and was accused of using the World Cup to divert attention from these issues.
 Qatar's investments in sports extend beyond the World Cup, with significant stakes in football clubs and sports broadcasting.